ekedonald/HNG-11/Stage-1/README.md

 ## Introduction

+A company that continues to expand its workforce needs a seamless and efficient onboarding solution for new employees.
+This involves user, group, security and log management.

 As a SysOps Engineer, managing many users and groups in a Linux environment is a monotonous task.
 A simplified approach is to automate the process using a bash script.

 ## Overview